 Cape town, south africa.

 Cape Town, in particular, is a city I return to like an old friend.
-It’s where natural beauty, history, and culture all collide—where you can watch the sunset from a mountaintop, dine at world-class restaurants, and walk the very path Nelson Mandela did toward freedom, all in a single day.
+It’s where natural beauty, history, and culture don’t just coexist, they collide.
+In a single day, you can watch the sun rise over Table Mountain, walk the path Nelson Mandela took toward freedom, and end the evening with your feet in the sand at Camp’s Bay as the Atlantic turns gold.

 Cape Town Itinerary: 5 Days Overview